icereed/paperless-gpt/README.md

 - **User-Friendly Interface**: Intuitive web interface for reviewing and applying suggested titles and tags.
 - **Dockerized Deployment**: Simple setup using Docker and Docker Compose.
 - **Automatic Document Processing**: Automatically apply generated suggestions for documents with the `paperless-gpt-auto` tag.
+- **Experimental OCR Feature**: Send documents to a vision LLM for OCR processing.

 ## Table of Contents